Timmy80/minecraft-vanilla/README.md

 **auto-upload** feature :
   - add the option `--auto-upload` to the command line or set the env `MC_AUTO_UPLOAD=true` to enable it.
   - when **auto-upload** is configured, each time server performs a backup the file is uploaded on the remote.

+## Remote management

+This image contains a RCON server that allows you to send it commands remotely like on the RCON port of the minecraft server.
+If your RCON command starts with `minecraft` then it will interpreted by this server like one of any command you could use inside of this image.
+Any other command will be forwarded to the minecraft server if it's running.

 # How to build
 ## Using the makefile (For latest release or snapshot only)